-Summing up 2018, it’s important to note that this has been an active year for us, for all intents and purposes.
-Every day, we were finding something out, developing and moving rapidly in 2019, ’cause undoubtedly it’s about to get even crazier, funnier and much more interesting.
+Summing up 2018, it’s important to note that this has been an active year.
+Every day, we were finding something out, developing and moving rapidly in 2019, because undoubtedly it’s about to get even crazier, funnier, and much more enjoyable.

-Due to the large number of speakers, all reports at the conference were divided into three streams:
+Due to a large number of speakers, all reports at the conference were divided into three streams:

 - an introduction to technology;

 But first things first.
 Follow our storyteller and participant of the conference Vladimir Markov to understand the whole scope of the event entirely, learn more about the insights and impressions that our guys experienced there.

 In addition, the star attraction arrived in the evening – the geek band Scientific-Technical Rap (НТР in Russian) from Russia, playing nerdcore or intellectual hip-hop and glorifying the realities of IT specialists, famous scientists, and famous theorems.
 In the end, three BoF sessions on topical issues were organized – Stay on client side (EN); What about Node.js?
 (En); Developer Tools (RU).

 The conference was held in the very center of Moscow, opposite the House of Government.
 We tried our best to cover all the panel’s activities, but it was not accessible due to our busy schedule.
 As for me, it was my first experience participating in such an event.
 I wanted to go there, see how a conference of this kind is held, listen to intelligent people.

 I wouldn’t say I had a shortlist of speakers to meet, but there were a couple of targeted reports I was interested in first.
 I focused on the category “for practitioners” mainly.
 There were also a couple of “introductions” and “hardcore.”